release-it/release-it/docs/github-releases.md

 `github.discussionCategoryName` to `[discussion category name]`

-Default value is set as `false`, which will not create any discussion.

 ## Comments

 To submit a comment to each merged pull requests and closed issue that is part of the release, set